hyhy26157/DEzoomcamp2024_HW/Homework_3/homework.md

 - 12,488
 - 128,219
 - 112
-- 1,622
+- 1,622 - this

 ## Question 4:
 What is the best strategy to make an optimized table in Big Query if your query will always order the results by PUlocationID and filter based on lpep_pickup_datetime?
 (Create a new table with this strategy)
 - Cluster on lpep_pickup_datetime Partition by PUlocationID
-- Partition by lpep_pickup_datetime  Cluster on PUlocationID
+- Partition by lpep_pickup_datetime  Cluster on PUlocationID  -this
 - Partition by lpep_pickup_datetime and Partition by PUlocationID
 - Cluster on by lpep_pickup_datetime and Cluster on PUlocationID